 - You must have your completed thesis or project saved as an ADA accessible PDF, and should follow the style guidelines set forth by your academic program.
 If you are not sure what the style guidelines are, please consult with your faculty adviser.
 Please keep at least one back-up copy of this file in another location that is NOT on your computer.

 - When you are preparing for your defense, you should download the Departmental Signature page from the Forms section.
 You will need to obtain all of the signatures of your committee members.
 This is often done at the defense or soon after defense is completed.
+Due to the COVID-19 pandemic, your forms will be signed electronically using Adobe Sign.
+Please contact your advisor for more information about how to route the Certification Page and the Departmental Signature Page.

 - Download the Certification Form and obtain signatures from your Committee Chair and your Department Graduate Program Coordinator.
 If you have a compelling reason to restrict or embargo your thesis or project, your Committee Chair will need to approve the embargo.
+Due to the COVID-19 pandemic, your forms will be signed electronically using Adobe Sign.
+Please contact your advisor for more information about how to route the Certification Page and the Departmental Signature Page.

 - When your defense has been completed, and the Departmental Signature Page signed, you need to make the Signature Page ADA compliant and then merge it as the first page of your thesis or project.
 For information on merging Adobe Acrobat files, go to the FAQ section.